1. HOW IS MY DATA ENCRYPTED?

 2. HOW ARE PSEUDO PHRASES GENERATED?

 Pseudo Phrases aim to sound like real words, or like potential real words, to make them easier to read and to type.
 In most spoken languages there are consonants and vocals.
 And a general rule may be: after a consonant follows a vocal and vice versa.
-This is a very simple rule but with that a lot of pseudo phrases can be generated.
+This is a very simple rule, but with that, a lot of pseudo phrases can be generated.
 To enlarge the number of combinations another general rule is applied, which says that after a vocal may follow one other vocal.
-To illustrate that: it could generate tuples like “ab” and “ba” but also “aa” but not “bb”.
+To illustrate that: it could generate tuples like “ab” and “ci” but also “ee” but not “cb”.

-To enlarge the combinations again a Pseudo Phrase Word has 4 characters that consists of exact two tuples.
+To enlarge the combinations again a Pseudo Phrase Word has 4 characters that consists of exactly two tuples.
 Both tuples can be pronounced like syllables, e.g “ba_ab”, “ba_ba” or “ab_ba”.
 It can also be “ab_aa” or “ba_aa”.
-Having “babb” (as one syllable) seems usual, therefor for the second tuple double consonants are allowed if the last character of the first tuple is a vocal.
+Having “babb” (as one syllable) seems common, therefor for the second tuple double consonants are allowed if the last character of the first tuple is a vocal.

 With these simple rules ANOTHERpass generates Pseudo Phrases with different word count.
 But it is secure?
 To generate one pseudo word (4 characters) there are 79.296 combinations.
 To generate the same 4 character word with all possible lower case letters without any applied rule we would have 456.976 combinations, 6 times more.
 Considering all typical password characters including lower- and upper case letters, digits and common special chars we get around 33 million combinations, so much much more!
 How can Pseudo Phrases be secure?
 It is about the length!
 ANOTHERpass generates one more word (4 characters) for all Pseudo Phrases in comparison to the ordinary password generator.
 In our example the combinations of a two-word Pseudo Phrase is 79.296 * 79.296 = over 6 billion!

 But does this also work for usual passwords with a length of, e.g. 12 characters and all kind of mixed characters?
 That would have over 2 * 10^22 combinations.
-Pseudo Phrases with 12 + 4 extra chars AND containing a digit and a special char as well we would have over 4 * 10^21 combinations, so less, but still secure!
+Pseudo Phrases with 12 + 4 extra chars AND containing a digit and a special char as well would have over 4 * 10^21 combinations, so less, but still secure!
 If you want to takle this gap just generate with one more word.
-So by just adding one or two more words to each password Pseudo Phrases become similar or even more safe then usual passwords.
+So by just adding one or two more words to each password Pseudo Phrases, it becomes similar or even more safe then usual passwords.

 Sure, you could argue to just add 4 more characters or more to an ordinary password as well.
 Yes you can do that and it is even more secure but still very hard to read and type.
 You will loose the advantage of that!
 At the end you have the choice between both and it is on you what you prefer.